digital assessment centre

 Remember, this is not a test of your current policing knowledge.
 We aren’t looking for specific answers.
 We are looking for your potential to become a Trainee Detective Constable by giving you the opportunity to experience what the role involves.

 To ensure we recruit outstanding graduates who will thrive in their policing role, you’ll be assessed to see how aligned you are with Police Now’s mission, competencies, and values.
-We would recommend you spend time familiarizing yourself with these competencies and values ahead of the assessment centre.
+We would recommend you spend time familiarising yourself with the competencies and values ahead of the assessment centre.

 Ahead of the digital assessment centre you will be given the opportunity to share any adjustment you require, so we can put the right support in place.
 One of the adjustments we frequently make at assessment centre is extra time.